Aug. 2 -Aug. 7, 2020 (1 week)

-Based on the institutional partnerships between Duke Kunshan University (DKU) and St. Antony College, Oxford, both universities have committed to work collaboratively to deliver the Machine Learning Summer School (MLSS) in 2020.
-The program has been designed as a cross-border initiative that includes two phases: two weeks at Oxford and one week at DKU.
+Based on the institutional partnerships between Duke Kunshan University and St. Antony College of Oxford, both universities have committed and worked collaboratively in delivering the Machine Learning Summer School in 2020.
+However, due to the ongoing Covid-19 pandemic, the program will be only conducted at Duke Kunshan University for one week: August 2-7, 2020.

-Sectors including academics, smart manufacturing and digital business are paying great attention to machine learning.
-A cutting-edge subject of artificial intelligence, machine learning is widely studied and developed by a large group of notable scholars and practitioners, and it has a predictable application foreground in the region of business, industry, spaceflight and entertainment.
-“What is Machine Learning?” is the fundamental learning objective of the MLSS program.
+Machine Learning nowadays has been attached great attention by academic institutions, intelligent manufactories, and digital business sectors.
+As a cutting-edge subject of AI, ML has been widely studied and developed by a large group of notable scholars and practitioners, and has a predictable application foreground in the region of business, industry, spaceflight and entertainments.
+“What is Machine Learning?” would be the fundamental learning objective of the MLSS program.

-Diagnosing disease, predicting weather events, identifying fraud, personal assistants who anticipate our desires (Alexa, Siri, Cortana, etc.), we have all heard about the new amazing things machine learning can do.
-But do you understand how these algorithms work, when we can expect them to work, and, perhaps more importantly, when and why they fail?
-As a data scientist or machine-learning practitioner, you will be required to explain how your algorithm works – or why it failed.
-We will discuss the reasons algorithms may fail in this program.
+Diagnosing disease, predicting weather events, identifying fraud, personal assistants who anticipate our next desire (Alexa, Siri, Cortana, etc.), we have all heard about the new amazing things machine learning can do, but do you understand how these algorithms work and when we can expect them to work and, perhaps more importantly, when and why they fail?
+As a data scientist or machine-learning practitioner, you will be asked to explain how your algorithm works when it works and why your algorithm failed when it fails, and there will be times when it fails!
+We will discuss reasons algorithms may fail in this summer.

-The goal of this week is to provide you with a foundation in fundamental concepts ubiquitous to machine learning – dimensionality, evaluating models, selecting model parameters, bias-variance trade-off, optimization – by discussing these concepts within the context of foundational machine learning algorithms and techniques.
-As this course emphasizes fundamental concepts in machine learning, we will not discuss advanced topics such as machine learning theory, reinforcement learning, deep learning or adversarial networks.
+The goal is to provide you with a foundation in fundamental concepts ubiquitous to machine learning – dimensionality, evaluating models, selecting model parameters, bias-variance trade-off, optimization – by discussing these concepts within the context of foundational machine learning algorithms and techniques.
+As this course emphasizes fundamental concepts in machine learning, we will not discuss advanced topics such as machine learning theory, reinforcement learning, deep learning, or adversarial networks.

 What participants will learn from the program?